 Salvation.
 We believe that human beings can be saved and rescued only by trusting in Jesus and all that he has done.
 Trusting in Jesus involves repenting of sin and turning from sin and changing to live for God.
 The Holy Spirit’s work is essential for a Christian to serve and worship God, and become more like Jesus in character and obedience.

 The Church.
 We believe that Jesus is head of the Church, which consists of all people who are trusting in him.
 Such believers gather in local churches, yet share fellowship together as part of the one worldwide Church.
 New believers are baptised and then share in the regular Lord’s Supper meal that Jesus instituted as a remembrance of him.

 The Future.
 We believe that at some point in the future Jesus will return to bring an end to this world.
-It will be a day of judgment when the dead will be raised and the eternal destiny of all people will be sealed: perfect happiness for those who have been rescued by Jesus, yet eternal punishment for those who have remained in rebellion against God.
+It will be a day of judgement when the dead will be raised and the eternal destiny of all people will be sealed: perfect happiness for those who have been rescued by Jesus, yet eternal punishment for those who have remained in rebellion against God.